tobiasdemaine/bmap/README.md

 # bmap
-=
-an artSite plugin tool for creating augmented projection installations in a web browser
+an artSite plugin tool for creating augmented projection installations in a webGL capable browser
 ---------

 * Display and Capture phase sequence >>  more work on phaze lines and position